acarrill/ColorSpaceConversion.M/README.md

 -hsx2rgb
 -lab2xyz

-It's included a simple test program used along the developping process.
+It's included a simple test program used along the developing process.